 Topics

-1. List of U.S. Possessions, Territories, and Freely Associated States considered domestic
+1. U.S. Possessions, Territories, and Freely Associated States considered domestic

 From this USPS support article.